LuisM360/MinecraftSplitscreenSteamdeck/README.md

    ```

 4. **Follow the prompts** to customize your installation:
-   - **Minecraft version:** Choose your preferred version or press Enter for the latest stable release (1.21.5 recommended for best mod compatibility)
+   - **Minecraft version:** Choose your preferred version from a curated list of versions that are fully compatible with both required splitscreen mods (Controllable and Splitscreen Support), or press Enter for the latest compatible version
    - **Mod selection process:** The installer will automatically:
      - Search for compatible Fabric versions of all supported mods
      - Filter out incompatible versions using Modrinth and CurseForge APIs